FMInference/FlexiGen/README.md

 | FlexGen with Compression | **29.12** | **8.38** | **1.12** |

 - Hardware: an NVIDIA T4 (16GB) instance on GCP with 208GB of DRAM and 1.5TB of SSD.
 - Workload: input sequence length = 512, output sequence length = 32.
-The batch size is tuned to **a large value** that maximizes the generation throughput for each system. (e.g., 256 for OPT-175B on FlexGen).
+The batch size is tuned to **a large value** that maximizes the generation throughput for each system.
+See the batch size [table](benchmark/batch_size_table.md) for more details.
 - Metric: generation throughput (token/s) = number of the generated tokens / (time for processing prompts + time for generation).

 How to [reproduce](benchmark/flexgen).